-Ripened jackfruit has a strong odor, often described in colorful terms such as a mix of banana and stinky cheese or even sweaty socks.
-If consumed ripe, it is recommended to prepare the fruit outside or to immediately dispose of rinds due to the strong smell.
+Image: moolek skee/Shutterstock.comArtocarpus heterophyllus, or jackfruit, goes by many names including jak, jaca, nangka, khanun, khnor, maki mi, may mi, and mit to name a few.
+Although its exact origin is unknown, the fruit is likely indigenous to the Western Ghats of India and was one of the first cultivated fruits.
+More broadly, jackfruit has historically been a staple food in India, Myanmar, China, Malaysia, Sri Lanka, Indonesia, and the Philippines.
+One of the world’s largest fruits, jackfruit typically weighs about 35 pounds although it can grow significantly larger, as one in India weighed 144 pounds.
+The fruit rind and core are inedible, but the flesh can be cooked or served fresh.
+Ripened jackfruit has a strong odor, often described in colorful terms such as a mix of bananas and stinky cheese or even sweaty socks.
+Outdoor slicing and preparation are often recommended, followed by immediate disposal of the rinds.
 Nearly all parts of the jackfruit tree can be used, including the trunk, leaves, fruit, and seeds.
-Although the fruit can be consumed fresh, both ripe and unripe, it is often cooked, canned, or processed into ice cream, jam, jellies, or pastes among other things.
-Jackfruit is also considered a meat substitute due to its high nutritional value and meat-like texture when cooked.
+Although the fruit if often consumed fresh, both ripe and unripe, it is often cooked, canned, or processed into ice cream, jam, jellies, or pastes.
+Jackfruit is also considered a meat substitute due to its high nutritional value and texture when cooked.

-References: Purdue University Extension, University of California, University of Florida/IFAS Extension, University of Hawaii.
+References: California Rare Fruit Growers, Purdue University Extension, UC Davis Postharvest Technology Center, University of California, University of Florida/IFAS Extension, University of Hawaii.